Mini concept cars: Mini Clubman (1967-68)

 In 1967 Roy Haynes joined BMC from Ford Motor Company and was tasked by then Managing Director, Joe Edwards to update the existing Mini.
 Several designs were looked at including a booted version based upon the Riley / Wolseley Elf/Hornet and a hatchback with a rear end resembling a Morris Marina, which was also designed by Haynes.
 All of these were rejected except for the new front which was added to the existing Mini and named the Clubman.

 Pininfarina Mini

 In 1967 and 1968, Pininfarina designed two concept cars that were based on the BMC 1800 and 1100 models.
-These aerodynamic models were rejected by BMC, however there is evidence that BMC did a study to look at a mini version of this car without Pininfarina's assistance.
+These aerodynamic models by Paolo Martin were rejected by BMC, however there is evidence that BMC did a study to look at a mini version of this car without Pininfarina's assistance.

 ADO74

 In 1972 British Leyland began considering a replacement for the then 13-year-old Mini known initially as Project Ladybird.
 With the cancellation of the 9X under BMC the small car market had been left to the growing band of superminis which, as the 9X had done, took the Mini concept and improved on it.

 The main improvement was from the realisation that the Mini's incredibly small size was not entirely necessary.
 Superminis were still much smaller than the usual small family car but were slightly larger than the Mini, which led to significantly more useful interior space without the need for the compromises in seating position, drivetrain refinement and low equipment levels that the Mini used to create its spacious but small interior.
 The Italian engineer Dante Giacosa had long been Issigonis' main rival when it came to mastery of small car design and his transverse (but no gearbox-in-sump) engine layout and the addition of a hatchback (both ideas that Issigonis had himself seen as a way of improving the Mini on the 9X) provided the template for the new generation of superminis.